 photo credit IG: taty_froever

 Those with 3b hair have similar properties to 3a hair.
-This hair pattern also typically tends to be high in luster with lots of body and bounce to the hair.
+This hair pattern also typically tends to be high in luster with lots of bodies and bounce to the hair.
 The curl pattern of 4b hair is slightly tighter and smaller than that of 3a.
 The barrel of the curl resembles that of a wide Crayola marker. #b hair is where you may start to see frizz and puffiness within the hair chart.
-Those with 3b hair textures may need to leave in conditioners and lightweight curl creams to keep the frizz at bay.
-However, it is still effortless to define curls
+Those with 3b natural textures may need to leave in conditioners and lightweight curl creams to keep the frizz at bay.
+However, it is still effortless to define curls.

 photo credit OG: @naturalhairobsessed_

-Ladies with textures such as have tightest of the curly categories.
-Other than the tightness of the curls 3c hair has a unique feature that 3a and 3b do not have.
+3c hair has a unique feature that 3a and 3b do not have.
 3b hair starts to grow up instead of down.
 Meaning that it will begin to grown straight out in the direction the hair shaft point to then as the hair gets longer and has weight to it it will start to fall creating a rounded shape of the hair.
 A “curly fro.”
 Corbin Bleu is an excellent example of this texture.
 3b will require some lightweight water-based hair care products to help define the curls and keep frizz at a minimum.

 WHAT IS TYPE 4 HAIR?